zammad/zammad-org/src/en/documentation/use/faq.md

 ### What does the customer see in the ticket?

 By default, customers only have a reduced interface.
-They can create tickets, view their own tickets (and maybe their colleague's too, depending on the setting) and access their profile settings.
+They can create tickets, view their own tickets (and maybe their colleague's too, depending on the setting) and access their personal settings.
 Even the ticket detail view only includes relevant elements for the customer.
 Elements, which have an internal purpose (like group, priority, internal notes, are not visible to the customer.